wp-plugins/thrivehive/readme.txt

 == Changelog ==
-V 1.05 Bug fix for PHP Version <5.4
+V 1.06  Bug fix for theme page templates not showing up V 1.05  Bug fix for PHP Version <5.4
 V 1.04  Updating social buttons to be optional
 V 1.03  changed social buttons to be echo'd to the page rather than written directly V 1.02	Adding validation for current PHP version
 V 1.00  MAJOR Release integrating with the new Thrivehive wordpress interface V 0.59: Fixing but with getting blog post content
 V 0.58: Changing the method for getting public previews V 0.54: Added rewrite flushing on activation
 V 0.51: Bug fix for creating blog posts with no title having all content wiped out V 0.5:  Major update adding integration with ThriveHive to create and view blog posts as well as various usability enhancements

 == Upgrade notice ==